ESL Classroom Grammar & Activities

 The students bring to the lesson much more than most would think they would include.
 They have many personal touches with experiences and abilities.
 Often, lessons have had spontaneous interactions I would never be tired of having.

-One rule I will use countless times is if they speak together in English, no matter the subject, I stop what we were doing and let them talk.
+I will use one rule countless times if they speak together in English, no matter the subject, I stop what we were doing and let them talk.
 The primary goal is to use English confidently.

 Over time, the term experienced speaker has replaced the traditional term ESL teacher.
-For students, ESL teachers are people with whom they can practice speaking and who can boost their confidence.
+For students, ESL teachers are people with whom they can practice speaking and boost their confidence.

 The conventional form of teaching has evolved into edutainment.
 When a student takes a lesson, they want to walk away with an enjoyable time.
 For this to happen, they need to be immersed in an English environment that is both comfortable and informal.
 A more relaxed learning environment helps soften the rigid boundaries between using English in and outside the classroom.
 We can improve this by building trust and friendship in the lessons.

 When a lesson goes well, students will do most of the talking.
-The ESL teacher acts as a referee to share speaking roles and control the balance of speakers within the room.
+The ESL teacher acts as a referee to share speaking roles and control speakers’ balance within the room.
 Encourage open questions only, with no ‘yes’ or ‘no’ answers.

 It is okay to ignore students’ mistakes if they are minor, but correct significant errors.
 For me, this would include errors in tenses and pronouns.